-A wide range of biomass feedstocks can be used in pyrolysis processes.
+A wide range of biomass feedstock can be used in pyrolysis processes.
 The pyrolysis process is very dependent on the moisture content of the feedstock, which should be around 10%.
 At higher moisture contents, high levels of water are produced and at lower levels there is a risk that the process only produces dust instead of oil.
 High-moisture waste streams, such as sludge and meat processing wastes, require drying before subjecting to pyrolysis.

-The efficiency and nature of the pyrolysis process is dependent on the particle size of feedstocks.
+The efficiency and nature of the pyrolysis process is dependent on the particle size of feedstock.
 Most of the pyrolysis technologies can only process small particles to a maximum of 2 mm keeping in view the need for rapid heat transfer through the particle.
 The demand for small particle size means that the feedstock has to be size-reduced before being used for pyrolysis.